sillsdev/wesay/README.md

 The first four repositories contain the actual source code cloned from the Mono project.
-The fifth repository contains the build scripts and packaging information developed by SIL, largely by the Linux team based in Calgary.
-After cloning these repositories, then the patched mono can be built and installed to `/opt/mono-sil` by the following command (assuming these five repositories are all cloned with their default names and the current directory is still the common parent):
+The fifth repository contains the build scripts and packaging information developed by SIL.
+After cloning these repositories, then the patched mono can be built and installed to `/opt/mono5-sil` by the following command (assuming these five repositories are all cloned with their default names and the current directory is still the common parent):

 	mono-calgary/BuildOptMono.sh